primus-labs/DVC-example-frontend/README.md

 - **Step 1:**	The demo will open a Binance page and trigger the extension to verify the user’s BNB spot trade history over the last 30 days.
 Once the verification is complete, the Binance tab will close automatically, and you will be returned to the demo page.

-- **Step 2:**	The encrypted verificaiton result will be sent to the zkVM for privacy-preserving computation.
+- **Step 2:**	The encrypted verification result will be sent to the zkVM for privacy-preserving computation.
 The zkVM will calculate the total trading volume and compare it against 100 USD to determine whether the condition “greater than 100 USD” is met.
 The result will then be returned to the demo page.

 ### Additional Notes